flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

 ## Manual Configuration

 !!! warning "Expert Advice - use with care!"
-    This configuration is meant for users who are comfortable with finding and change setting-files manually.
+    This configuration is meant for users who are comfortable finding and changing setting-files manually.
     It is important to create a backup copy of each file you modify before changing anything to be able to revert to the previous state in case things go wrong!

-To setup or correct throttle calibration values directly we follow these steps which are detailed below.
+To set up or correct throttle calibration values directly we follow these steps which are detailed below.

 1. Shut down Microsoft Flight Simulator.
 2. Locate your "**work***" folder.